-Somewhere down the road there might well be a compilation of my best reviews and critical essays but nothing is envisioned along those lines at this time.
+Somewhere down the road there might well be a book-length compilation of my best reviews and critical essays but nothing is envisioned along those lines at this time.

 * * * * *

-I’ll start off with a link to an essay that appears on Cinema Arete.
+This is an essay that appears on Cinema Arete.
 I’m a huge fan of western movies, have watched them since a kid.
 Shoot, I’m so crazy about the Old West, I actually wrote a good old fashioned cowboy tale, The Last Hunt.

 “Why Westerns Still Matter” is my take on the enduring appeal of those bygone, frontier days…and my defense of the genre, its many virtues, what it symbolizes and why it still retains a special relevance, despite the passage of the years.
 Enjoy!